nkasalo/MassiveOutsourcing/README.md

 The repository contains the sample data and the analysis scripts accompanying the manuscript Kasalo, N., Domazet-Lošo, M., Domazet-Lošo, T. **Massive outsourcing of energetically costly amino acids at the origin of animals**.

+All code was written in RStudio version 2025.05.0+496, R version 4.3.2, on macOS Monterey version 12.0.1.
+To run the amino acid auxotrophy detection protocol, MMSeqs2 has to be installed (tested on versions 14-7e284 and 15.6f452).

 The repository contains two protocols:
 1. Combinatorial phenotype selection test
 2. Amino acid auxotrophy detection